Day 4 – On to Washington Wine

 The Columbia Gorge to Yakima

-Back in the car we headed further east on 14.
-We stopped to take in the expansive views of the gorge from time to time, watching the the landscape transition from lush and green with steep cliffs to more arid and brown with rolling hills and wind farms.
+Back in the car, we headed further east on 14.
+We stopped to take in the expansive views of the gorge from time to time, watching the landscape transition from lush and green with steep cliffs to more arid and brown with rolling hills and wind farms.